Ubiquiti Access Point Comparison

 How do you calculate an oversubscription ratio?

-We begin our calculation of an access point’s oversubscription ratio by using the following formula:
+We begin our calculation of an AP’s oversubscription ratio by using the following formula:

 Next, we apply the above formula in practice by using an example.
 For instance, if a WISP sold twenty 10Mb/s plans on an access point that typically achieves a rate of 50Mb/s, what is its oversubscription ratio?

 Disclaimer: Results are based on a real-world analysis conducted by Preseem using thousands of APs and subscribers.
 Individual results may vary.
-All images belong to their respective copyright holders.
+Also, all images belong to their respective copyright holders.

-Preseem combines real-world performance metrics from across its customer base so that you can see how your APs perform relative to your peers.
-This allows you to easily identify under-performing or overloaded APs!
+Preseem combines real-world performance metrics from across its customer base so you can see how your APs perform relative to your peers.
+This allows you to easily identify under-performing or overloaded APs.